william2952/vae_dementia/README.md

-# vae_dementia
-Variational Autoencoder latent space as a classifier for dementia
+# VAE pipeline for dementia type classification with FDG-PET